-The choice of treatment depends mainly on the location of the tumor in the colon or rectum and the stage of the disease.
-Treatment for colorectal cancer may involve surgery, chemotherapy, biological therapy or radiation therapy.
+Options for colorectal cancer treatment depend mainly on the location of the tumor in the colon or rectum and the stage of the disease.
+Treating colon or rectal cancer may involve surgery, chemotherapy, biological therapy, or radiation therapy.
 Some people have a combination of treatments.
-These treatments are described below.
+Your colorectal cancer doctor can describe your treatment choices and the expected results.
 Colon cancer sometimes is treated differently from rectal cancer.

 Treatments for colon and rectal cancer are described separately below.

 About 1 out of 8 people with rectal cancer need a permanent colostomy.